tonyauyeung/tonyauyeung.github.io/content/post/alan-turing-ra/index.md

 ---
-title: 🎉 I start a position as Research Assistant at the Alan Turing Institute
+title: 🎉 I started a position as Research Assistant at the Alan Turing Institute
 authors:
   - admin
 date: 2022-04-01